What is Pulsed Light for Hair Reduction?

 IPL provides the same results as electrolysis without the pain of injecting a needle into every individual hair follicle, and therefore it is also faster.
 At the time of treatment, a cooling gel and a hand held treatment unit are gently applied to the skin.
 Each pulse of light to the skin can disable hundreds of hair follicles simultaneously.
 When the gel is removed, much of the hair is wiped off with it and the remaining hair in the treated area falls out within a week or two.

-Is there an Alternative to IPL Hair Removal?
+Is there an Alternative to IPL Hair Reduction?

-It is always recommended to start your hair removal treatments with IPL, however, if you have lighter hair, red hair or stubborn hairs that have not been successfully treated after a standard IPL course, our clinic also offers a ‘doctors only’ LightSheer Diode Laser.
+It is always recommended to start your hair reduction treatments with IPL, however, if you have lighter hair, red hair or stubborn hairs that have not been successfully treated after a standard IPL course, our clinic also offers a ‘doctors only’ LightSheer Diode Laser.
 (Only medical clinics can offer laser for stubborn hair removal).

 What can I Expect?

 - Pain – Some patients can feel discomfort during their treatment and report the light feels like a warm rubber band snapping against the skin.
 Exposure is limited to an extremely short pulse and most patients report minimal pain.
 To minimise discomfort, a small tube of numbing (anaesthetic) cream can be obtained from your pharmacy and applied 30 minutes prior.
 We then wrap your intended treatment area in cling wrap.

 - Healing – There is always the slight possibility of developing a crust or blister.
 This is superficial and is treated like sunburn or any other blister.
 Short-term side effects such as reddening and a mild burning sensation are normal and may last up to a few hours.
 These symptoms may be reduced with the application of ice to the treated area immediately afterwards.